The Ultimate Journey – Learn Shanghainese at LTL

 Learn Shanghainese – Tones

-The most common tones in Shanghainese are like the first 2 of Mandarin, high-to-high and low-to-high.
+The first thing to remember is that the most common tones in Shanghainese are like the first 2 of Mandarin, high-to-high and low-to-high.

 Only two, should be easy to remember right?
 Nope.
 The tones of a character will change depending on where it is in a word and what character is beside it.